oobabooga/text-generation-webui/04-‐-Model-Tab.md

 ### Transformers

-Loads full precision (16-bit or 32-bit) pytorch models.
+Loads: full precision (16-bit or 32-bit) pytorch models.
 The repository usually has a clean name without GGUF, EXL2, GPTQ, or AWQ in its name, and the model files are named `pytorch_model.bin` or `model.safetensors`.
 Example: [https://huggingface.co/lmsys/vicuna-7b-v1.5](https://huggingface.co/lmsys/vicuna-7b-v1.5).

 Full precision models use a ton of VRAM, so usually you will want to select the "load_in_4bit" and "use_double_quant" options to load the model in 4-bit precision using bitsandbytes.